The null condition in elastodynamics leads to non-uniqueness: Outline of the induction scheme

 \section{Outline of the induction scheme}

 In this paper, we will construct a series of approximate solutions $u_q$ which satisfy the following approximate system and converge to a weak solution $u$ of \eqref{system 1}.
-We first give the definition of the approximate solution. \begin{df} A tuple of smooth tensors $(u,c,R)$ is an approximate solution tensor of the elastodynamic equations \eqref{system 1} as long as it solves the following system in the sense of distribution,
+We first give the definition of the approximate solution. \begin{df} A tuple of tensors $(u,c,R)$ is called an approximate solution tensor of the elastodynamic equations \eqref{system 1}, if it solves the following system in the sense of distributions,